WhirlScript/Docs/index.md

     details: Write one code, compiles to all platform's script.
   - icon: 📦
     title: Work with Package Manager
-    details: Work together with WhirlPKG packages.
+    details: Work together with Whirlpkg packages.
 It's easy to find and get wheels.
 ---

 <style>